 However, to try to force a Christian identity upon a nation via politics (especially when that becomes a major focus in our lives), is outside the scope of what Christ has called us to.
 There’s a place for political involvement, but not to the point of fanatical occupation or activism where we lose sight of our primary purpose, which is to “make disciples of all nations” through the saving gospel of Jesus Christ (Matt 28:18-20).
 Seeking political power to protect and advance Christianity is not our mission.
-This is an extreme and dark form of American patriotism, which today is associated with Donald Trump.
+Followers of Christ shouldn’t be involved or associated with this form American patriotism, which today is associated with Donald Trump.
 Again, to be clear, not all Trump supporters fall into this category.

 Characteristic of Christian nationalism is that American patriotism is treated as though it were a tenet of the Christian faith, where the American flag is elevated to a place where it doesn’t belong.
 We have to be really careful that we have a proper view of America and the American flag (1 Jn 5:21).
-Many churches even have “Patriotic Sunday,” where the American flag is proudly displayed—perhaps standing right next to the Christian flag.
+Many churches even have “Patriotic Sunday,” where the American flag is proudly displayed for all to see.
 Some churches go to great lengths and put on a major production, complete with 1700s costumes, patriotic songs, and military members marching down the aisle with their flags.
 This to me is entirely improper in a place where we’re to honor Christ and teach His Word and His mission to the world.
 It’s not a place to give honor to our country or to our flag.
 Furthermore, not everyone in our churches are going to be from America.
-Christianity is a worldwide citizenship.
+Christianity is a global citizenship.